 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
-Each user must refer to laws A Hierarchy of Controls seems to be common - the user should investigate:
+Each user must refer to laws operating in their area.
+In some areas, certain wastes must be tracked.
+A Hierarchy of Controls seems to be common - the user should investigate: